Macb3th/dartlang.org/src/site/docs/tutorials/remove-elements/index.markdown

 Various Dart classes, all defined in the dart:html library, are involved in registering an event handler.
-The following diagram shows a line of code from the todo-with-delete app that registers a mouse click event listener on an element.
+The following diagram shows a line of code from the todo_with_delete app that registers a mouse click event listener on an element.

 ![Dart classes involved in event listener registration](images/event-classes.png)